huntforhomesaz/cleanout2closing-site/content/geo/az-green-valley-senior-and-estate-home-sale.md

 ## How the Green Valley process works

-### Step 1 â€“ Clarify roles, goals, and timelines
+### Step 1 — Clarify roles, goals, and timelines

 We start by answering three simple questions:

 1. Who is legally in charge of the property (owner, PR, trustee, fiduciary).
 2. Is an attorney, care manager, or other professional already involved.
-3. What â€œsuccessâ€ looks like for you (free up funds, protect family relationships, reduce workload, or all three).
+3. What "success" looks like for you (free up funds, protect family relationships, reduce workload, or all three).

 Once that is clear, I coordinate with your attorney or fiduciary so there is one property plan instead of three competing ones.

-### Step 2 â€“ Walkthrough and documentation
+### Step 2 — Walkthrough and documentation

 I walk the property in Green Valley and: